benlesh/RxEmber/README.md

 ## Basic Usage

-RxEmber is meant to be used with Components.
-If you do use RxEmber helpers with other Ember Object types, you will need to ensure `.destroy()` is called on those objects.
+`RxEmber.bindTo` is meant to be used with Components.
+If you do use the RxEmber bindTo helper with other Ember Object types, you will need to ensure `.destroy()` is called on those objects.

 Basic usage might look something like this: